Text Processing and Regular Expressions

 • The -n option prefixes each output line with its line number from the file.

-• -C 1 shows one line of context before and after the match.
-This is useful for understanding the context of a match.
+• -C 1 shows one line of context before and after the match, helping you understand the context.

 • -v inverts the match, showing lines that don't match the pattern.